Test Drive Unlimited: Solar Crown review – jump leads required

 How does it play?

 Well, this is where we quickly headbutt into the whole ‘always online’ thing.
-The game was dogged by days’ worth of server failures that even prompted KT Racing and its publisher Nacon to compensate players that bought the edition that allowed access to the game early.
-Work by the games team to get those servers up and running was swift, however, and the team even braced the game’s servers to handle as best it can the influx of new players starting on the game’s general launch day of 12 September.
+The game was dogged by days’ worth of server failures at launch that even prompted KT Racing and its publisher Nacon to compensate players that bought the edition that allowed access to the game early.
+Work by the games team to get those servers up and running was swift, however, and the team even braced the game’s servers to handle as best it could for the influx of new players starting on the game’s general launch day of 12 September.

 But that’s not the only snag.
 You need a MyNacon account simply to access the game.
 Despite filling in the information to set up account, you’re required to verify the account by email – an email which, in our case, never arrived during our first try.
 We waited 24 hours for a verification email, giving up and then trying a different email account which bafflingly worked instantly.
-Our limited time with the game thanks to these hitches is why we’ve labelled this as a ‘review in progress.’

 There’s real depth to the sound, however.
 Every car we’ve experienced so far sounds impressively accurate, with exhaust noises bouncing off walls, turbo wastegate flutters kicking in (with cars that have them applied, obviously) and noticeable changes in the engine and wind rushing sounds between having the roof up or down on a convertible.